 - Once completed and water-tight, the whitepaper would be submitted along with an application to one of the best Cryptocurrency Exchanges for review.

-- Naturally, the business would need some initial working capital for liquidity – some raised by the owners and other institutions (through loans) etc. These will serve as collateral/insurance that there is indeed genuineness in the venture for all stakeholders.
+- Naturally, the business would need some initial working capital for liquidity.
+Some of this is raised by the owners and other institutions (through loans) etc. These will serve as collateral/insurance that there is indeed genuineness in the venture for all stakeholders.

 - You must then assure your investors of a solid return on investment (ROI) and deliver – which goes back to sales and growth.
 Unless your offering is a scam you actually need to do some work!
 This comes with regular updates (marketing campaigns can have a tremendous or adverse impact on the uptake and price) on milestones reached.